cndracos/cellsociety_team19/doc/DESIGN_PLAN.md

 * **Dylan** will handle the GUI through the `CellSociety` class, and the file selection process that accompanies it.
 He will also create the `Main` class through which the program will be launched.
 He will make sure that the grid displays properly and that cells change color according to the simulation.

 We will begin by creating the `Main` and `CellSociety` classes, so that we are sure that we can display a GUI (this will also be helpful in testing our implementation).
-Once we have a GUI up and working, we will next create the cell class and the “fire” subclass, because it is the simplest and will be easiest to test (along with the grid).
-Once the “fire” subclass has all of its methods written, we will move on to the grid.
+Once we have a GUI up and working, we will next create the cell class and the "Game of Life" subclass, because it is the simplest and will be easiest to test (along with the grid).
+Once the “Game of Life” subclass has all of its methods written, we will move on to the grid.
 We will first test placing cells on the grid, and then test if we can update those cells in a loop according to rules.
-After we have all of this working, we will implement the other two simulations, Segregation and Wa-Tor.
+After we have all of this working, we will implement the other three simulations, Segregation, Wa-Tor, and Fire.